Contact us

 Condition Improvement Fund (CIF)

 The Condition Improvement Fundis an annual bidding round for eligible academies and sixth-form colleges to apply for capital funding.
-CIF funds urgent condition, compliance, and health and safety works.
+CIF funds condition, compliance, and health and safety works.

 Key Dates For CIF